-- A DDR or SDR DIMM is keyed with a notch so that it fits in only one direction.
-DO NOT force a DIMM into a socket to avoid damaging the DIMM. - 2.
-DDR and SDRAM memory slots cannot be used simultaneously.
+- 1. Make sure the memory frequency and bus frequency setting in the BIOS are the same or set to [Auto] for optimum system performance. - 2.
+A DDR DIMM is keyed with a notch so that it fits in only one direction.
+DO NOT force a DIMM into a socket to avoid damaging the DIMM. - 3.
+Visit ASUS website (www.asus.com) for latest DDR333 Qualified Vendor List.

-1.9 Expansion slots
+1.8 Expansion slots

-The A7S266-VM motherboard has four (4) expansion slots.
-The following sub-sections describe the slots and the expansion cards that they support.
+The A7V333-X motherboard has six (6) expansion slots.
+The following subsections describe the slots and the expansion cards that they support.

-1.9.1 Configuring an expansion card
+1.8.1 Configuring an expansion card